-Pulse outputs for 2 axes at 100 kHz maximum are provided as standard features.
+- Pulse outputs for 2 axes at 100 kHz maximum are provided as standard features.
+(See note.) - For CP1L-J PLCs, pulse outputs for 2 axes at 20 kHz maximum are provided as standard features.
 (See note.)

 Note The instruction used to control each output point determines whether it is used as a normal output, pulse output, or PWM output.